 Nyaung U • Mayanmar

 Nyaung-U is a town in the Mandalay Region of central Myanmar.
 It lies on the eastern bank of Ayeyarwaddy River.
-It is just 4 kilometers away from old Bagan, a popular tourist attraction.
+It is just 4 kilometres away from old Bagan, a popular tourist attraction.

 The Shwezigon Pagoda or Shwezigon Paya is a Buddhist temple located in Nyaung U. It is a prototype of Burmese stupas, a mound-like or hemispherical structure containing Buddhist relics, typically the ashes of Buddhist monks, used by Buddhists as a place of meditation.
 It consists of a circular gold leaf-gilded stupa surrounded by smaller temples and shrines.